mayerrobert/jmurmel/lambda/README.md

 The interpreter, REPL, compiler as well as generated compiled Jars all run on top of the JVM.

-JMurmel features a REPL with a trace facility (trace and untrace function calls), tail call optimization (interpreter only, compiled code is not yet TCO'd), dynamic as well as lexical environments,
+JMurmel features a REPL with a trace facility (trace and untrace function calls), tail call optimization, dynamic as well as lexical environments,
-JSR223 support
+JSR223 support,
-and has garbage collection c/o Java.
+garbage collection c/o Java,
+and compiled Murmel will be optimized by Java's JIT compiler.

 Murmel and JMurmel are Copyright (C) 2020 Robert Mayer.
 All rights reserved.